astechedu/WebDevOpsTutorial/kubernetes.md

 [Go To Top](#top)
 <!----><a name="kubectl"></a>

 ### 2. KubeCtl Installation ( Kubectl.exe )

-	kubectl.
+kubectl:

 The Kubernetes command-line tool, kubectl, allows you to run commands against Kubernetes clusters.
 You can use kubectl to deploy applications, inspect and manage cluster resources, and view logs.
 For more information including a complete list of kubectl operations, see the kubectl reference documentation.

   Download minikube & kubectl